Ineligibility of newly installed member could invalidate Oklahoma board vote on Catholic school sponsorship

 Long-serving member Barry Beauchamp, a retired school superintendent from Lawton who had been allowed to continue serving after his term expired some months ago, was replaced abruptly on Friday by Oklahoma House Speaker Charles McCall.

-Less than a half hour before Monday’s special board meeting began at noon, Deputy Attorney General Niki Batt sent an email to board Chairman Robert Franklin and Executive Director Rebecca Wilkinson that stated because Beauchamp had not vacated his seat, the law that created the Statewide Virtual Charter School Board only allows Bobek to take over the seat in November.
+Less than half an hour before Monday’s special board meeting began at noon, Deputy Attorney General Niki Batt sent an email to board Chairman Robert Franklin and Executive Director Rebecca Wilkinson saying that because Beauchamp had not vacated his seat, the law that created the Statewide Virtual Charter School Board doesn't allow Bobek to take over the seat until November.

-He is also concerned that a lengthy, written statement Bobek read during Monday’s meeting, which included numerous legal citations, could have influenced the votes of other board members including Scott Strawn, who was recently appointed to the board by Gov. Kevin Stitt.
+He is also concerned that a lengthy, written statement that Bobek read during Monday’s meeting, which included numerous legal citations, could have influenced the votes of other board members, including Scott Strawn, who was recently appointed to the board by Gov. Kevin Stitt.

-“It basically says he shouldn’t even be seated,” Franklin said.
+The email from Batt “basically says he shouldn’t even be seated,” Franklin said.
 “My response is I think his vote should be vacated.
-Therefore it (the vote) was 2-2 and was voted down.
+Therefore, it (the vote) was 2-2 and was voted down.
 Strawn said, ‘I’m with Brian on his constitutional alignment concerns.’
-He (Bobek) shouldn’t have been seated in the seat, he shouldn’t have been able to say what he said, based on what the Attorney General’s Office opinion is."
+He (Bobek) shouldn’t have been seated in the seat; he shouldn’t have been able to say what he said, based on what the Attorney General’s Office opinion is."

-The Tulsa World obtained the correspondence from the AG’s Office through a public records request.
+The Tulsa World obtained the correspondence from the Attorney General’s Office through a public records request.
 The email was timestamped 11:34 a.m.
-Monday.
+Monday, less than half an hour before the meeting started.

-Batt first quoted directly from state statute that created the current Statewide Virtual Charter School Board: "'Members shall serve until their successors are duly appointed for a term of three (3) years.
+In the email, Batt first quoted directly from the state statute that created the current Statewide Virtual Charter School Board: "'Members shall serve until their successors are duly appointed for a term of three (3) years.
 Appointments shall be made by and take effect on November 1 of the year in which the appointment is made.'"

 Later in the letter she wrote: “Indeed, it is my understanding that Mr. Beauchamp requested to be reappointed and was only made aware of his replacement on the afternoon of (Friday) June 2, 2023.
 Mr. Beauchamp’s continued service demonstrates that there was not a vacancy to warrant the immediate placement of Mr. Bobek on the Board.
 Accordingly, it is my opinion that pursuant to 51 O.S. § 15, Mr. Beauchamp should continue serving until his successor, Mr. Bobek, is duly qualified on November 1 pursuant to the provisions of 70 O.S. § 3-145.1(B).”

-But Franklin and Wilkinson have told their fellow board members they did not see the email, which was forwarded to all on Tuesday morning, until after the public meeting ended about 4:20 p.m. on Monday.
+But Franklin and Wilkinson have told their fellow board members they did not see the email — which was forwarded to all on Tuesday morning — until after the public meeting ended about 4:20 p.m.
+Monday.

-“My first thought was ‘Boy, that’s gonna open a can of worms!’” said board member Bill Pearson of Oologah.
+“My first thought was ‘Boy, that’s gonna open a can of worms!’” board member Bill Pearson of Oologah said Tuesday after receiving the email.
 “It appears to me on the surface that he was an invalid voter yesterday.
 If I was a betting man, I would bet this vote will be challenged.”

-Contacted Tuesday morning, Chairman Franklin of Tulsa said he is mystified why Batt didn’t vocalize her new concerns during the public meeting.
+Contacted Tuesday morning, Chairman Franklin, a Tulsan, said he is mystified about why Batt didn’t vocalize her new concerns during the public meeting.

 He noted that Batt spoke at length and in great detail about her office’s contention that a government-sponsored private Catholic school would be unconstitutional and strictly prohibited under Oklahoma statute, as well as her concerns that the school’s proposed governing board would not be independent from church elders.

-Oklahoma church leaders and lawyers from the Notre Dame Law School Religious Liberty Initiative Clinic who helped them view St. Isidore as a test case to challenge separation of church and state laws across the nation.
+Oklahoma Catholic Church leaders and lawyers from the Notre Dame Law School Religious Liberty Initiative Clinic who helped them view St. Isidore as a test case to challenge separation of church and state laws across the nation.

-They argue that charter schools are private and therefore, the Catholic church should not be barred from obtaining charter school sponsorship and funding on the grounds of religion.
+They argue that charter schools are private and that therefore the Catholic Church should not be barred from obtaining charter school sponsorship and funding on the grounds of religion.

 What will be done about it?